 Skip to main content

-Either if you want to start a new application from scratch or if you are migrating an existing application to nullplatform, you have to create a new application.
-To create new application from the home of your namespace by clicking on the Create Application button.
+Whether you are starting a new application from scratch or migrating an existing application to nullplatform, you have to create a new application.
+To do this:

-When you create a new application, you can create a new repository or import an existing one.
-In any of these cases, nullplatform will interact with your repository provider (Github, Gitlab, Azure Devops, etc.) to:
+You can either create a new repository from a template or import an existing one.
+In both cases nullplatform integrates with your repository provider (GitHub, GitLab, Azure DevOps, etc.) to:

-• (new repositories only) create the repository using the selected template
+• For new repositories: Create the repository using the selected template.

-• (new and imported) add an API key that you can use in your CI workflows to push assets, builds, releases and metadata
+• For new and imported repositories: Add an API key for CI workflows to push assets, builds, releases, and metadata.

 How repositories are named

-When you're creating a new application from scratch we'll create a new repository following this convention: https://my-git-provider/my-organization/${namespace-slug}-${application-slug}.
+When you create a new application from scratch, we automatically generate a repository for you using this naming convention:

 Continuous Integration

-Any application created from a nullplatform template is already set up with a working CI pipeline that will build, test, and upload the assets to the right location for deployment (eg: Docker images in case of server instances, zip packages in case of serverless functions).
+Any application created from a nullplatform template is already set up with a working CI pipeline that will build, test, and upload the assets to the right location for deployment (e.g., Docker images in case of server instances, zip packages for serverless functions).

 While we recommend not altering the CI pipeline and maintaining it as simple as possible, you can change it in any way you want as long as you keep the steps that communicate with nullplatform and with the cloud provider.